mediadrop/mediadrop/doc/dev/plugins.rst

 As of version 0.9.0, MediaDrop defines methods for hooking into events and for creating extra functionality.
-A simple plugin might add a new :class:`mediacore.lib.StorageEngine`.
+A simple plugin might add a new :class:`mediadrop.lib.StorageEngine`.
 A more complex one might define a new set of models or a new controller and use the Events system and extra templates to extend the existing actions of MediaDrop to add completely new functionality.